Queen Sinŭi

-Queen Sinŭi (6 October 1337 – 25 November 1391), (Note: In the Korean calendar (lunisolar), the Queen was born on 4 September 1337 and died on 23 September 1391.) of the Cheongju Han clan, was the first wife of Yi Sŏnggye (future King Taejo of Joseon).
-She was the mother of King Jeongjong and King Taejong.

-She was firstly given the title of Consort Chŏl in 1393.
-After her second son (Yi Bang-gwa) became king, she was posthumously honored as Queen Sinŭi.
-In 1899, after the founding of the Korean Empire, she was elevated as Sinŭi, the Dignified Empress.
+Queen Sinŭi (6 October 1337 – 25 November 1391), (Note: In the Korean calendar (lunisolar), she was born on the 4th day of the 9th lunar month and died on the 23rd day of the 9th lunar month.) of the Cheongju Han clan, was the first wife of Yi Sŏnggye, the founder of Joseon, and the mother of King Jeongjong and King Taejong.
+She was posthumously elevated to the position of queen upon her second son's accession to the throne.
+Following the establishment of the Korean Empire, she was honored as Empress Sinŭiko.

 Biography

-Early life
+Early life and lineage

-The future Queen Sinŭi was born during King Chungsuk of Goryeo's 5th year of reign on 6 October 1337.
-Born into the Cheongju Han clan, Lady Han was the fifth child within ten siblings to Han Gyeong and his wife, Lady Sin of the Sangnyeong Shin clan.
+The future Queen Sinŭi was born during the reign of King Chungsuk of Goryeo, as the elder daughter among five sons and two daughters.
+Her father was Han Kyŏng and her mother was a lady from the Saknyeong Sin clan.

-In some sources, she is noted as a member of the Anbyeon Han clan, which was founded by Han Ryŏn, a ninth-generation descendant of Han Ran, the progenitor of the Cheongju Han clan.
+In some sources, she is noted as a member of the Anbyŏn Han clan because she descended from its founder, Han Ryŏn, himself a ninth-generation descendant of Han Ran, the progenitor of the Cheongju Han.

-Marriage and later life
+Marriage

-In 1351, when she was 15 years old, she was arranged to marry Yi Sŏnggye who was two years older than her.
-She later gave birth to six sons and two daughters from 1354 to the 1370s.
-While Yi Sŏnggye (later Yi Tan) was traveling through the battlefield, Lady Han took care of the household affairs in his hometown and helped out.
+In 1351, at the age of 15, she was arranged to marry the 17-year-old Yi Sŏnggye.
+She gave birth to six sons and two daughters between 1354 and the 1380s.
+While Yi Sŏnggye was on the battlefield, Lady Han took care of the household affairs in his hometown.

-During the Goryeo Dynasty, aristocratic men were allowed two wives; one wife was known as the kyŏngch'ŏ, the capital wife, while the other wife was known as the hyangch'ŏ, the countryside wife.
-In Kaegyŏng (modern-day Kaeseong), Yi Sŏnggye welcomed Lady Kang, a daughter of Kang Yun-seong, from the noble Goksan Kang clan, as his second (kyŏngch'ŏ) wife in 1370.
-Lady Kang would later become Queen Hyeon.
+During the Goryeo period, aristocratic men were allowed two wives; one wife was known as the kyŏngch'ŏ, the capital wife, while the other wife was known as the hyangch'ŏ, the countryside wife.
+In Kaegyŏng (present-day Kaesŏng), Yi Sŏnggye welcomed Lady Kang, the younger daughter of Kang Yunsŏng from the aristocratic Goksan Kang clan, as his second (kyŏngch'ŏ) wife in the late 1360s or early 1370s.

-In 1388, during the 14th year of King U of Goryeo's reign, Lady Han stayed in Jaebyeok-dong, Pocheon, and fled back to Dongbuk-myeon with her children and remaining family under the guidance of her fifth son Yi Pangwŏn.
-This eventually led her to be concerned about the threat of her life and she later died on 25 November 1391 at the age of 54.
-Her tomb is called Chenŭng and is located in present-day Kaesong, North Korea.